December 11th, 2023

 - Owen's Fish Camp: Located in downtown Sarasota, you can find this seafood restaurant that serves fresh seafood and Southern Classics!
 They also have an exceptional craft beer and wine selection.

 - Selva Downtown Sarasota: Selva is a Latin fusion that combines exotic flavors from Latin America and the United States.
 They also have dishes that recognize Peruvian and Asian dishes.
-All dishes are made from fresh ingredients and have been a local favorite for years!
+All words are made from fresh ingredients and have been a local favorite for years!

 Downtown Night Life

 Sarasota tends to attract a younger crowd because of its famous beaches, downtown area, and colleges within the town.
-Whether you are looking for a nice place to grab a cocktail with friends, or to put on your dancing shoes to the party, here are a few of the local favorite nightlife destinations in Sarasota, Florida!
+Whether you are looking for a nice place to grab a cocktail with friends or to put on your dancing shoes to the party, here are a few of the local favorite nightlife destinations in Sarasota, Florida!

 Who doesn't love a Florida beach on the Gulf of Mexico?!
 Most of these beaches are taken care of and clean, with crystal blue waters and warm white sand!
 Sarasota is located directly next to a handful of beaches.
 The most popular beaches are;